 We make the very best decisions we can with the information available at the time.
-Our goal is to minimize the loss of instructional time while keeping student and staff safety.
+Our goal is to minimize the loss of instructional time while keeping student and staff safe.
 Here is the process:

-- The night before, staff drive our district’s roadways
+- The night before, staff drive our district’s roadways.

 - Starting at 3:30 a.m., staff drive our district’s roads, including our most challenging roadways.

 - At 4:30 a.m., they meet to discuss road conditions and current temperatures.

 - Next, they review hourly weather forecasts to determine whether conditions are improving or deteriorating.

 - Finally, a decision is made and communicated to families if a delay or cancellation is required.

 - Throughout the day, staff review updated weather forecasts to begin planning for the following day.